Anam0x/Obsidian-Tradecraft-Documentation-Structure/Adversary Simulation Field Manual/04 - Templates/0400 - Gen_Note.md

 // Name: getAllUsedEmojis
 // Description: Scans all Notes in the vault to find emojis already in use as Search Tags
-// Returns: Set of used emojis async function getAllUsedEmojis() {
+// Returns: Set of used emojis
+// TODO: Figure out why this is not working; most likely the emojiMatch regex async function getAllUsedEmojis() {
     const usedEmojis = new Set();